sager1993/TicTacToe/DEVELOPERNOTES.md

 Step 3: Comment, simplify, and clean the code.
 Done Step 4: Build JS for two turns.
 Done
 Step 5: Build JS to check for winning. show message on console.
 Done Step 6: Comment, simplify, and clean the code.
-Step 7: Build prompt to show result, and end the game.
+Done Step 7: Build prompt to show result, and end the game.
 Step 8: Build a new game button.
 Step 9: Comment, simplify, and clean the code.
+Step 10: Turn input into flexbox.
-Step 10: CSS.
+Step 11: Create geometric shapes with CSS.